lurkhub/lurkhub-content/about.md

 # What is LurkHub?

 Hi I'm Leslie and I made LurkHub to store my internet bookmarks and other stuff to help me navigate the web.
 I like using Git and GitHub so storing them in a repo there felt like a natural fit for me.
 As I was making it I decided to add a section to store articles I wanted to read later and a section to add RSS feeds.
 I'm also testing the ability to make public posts.
 I made this app to scratch an itch I had but you are welcome to use it as well if you wish.
 Any data you store on LurkHub is stored on your GitHub account.
-The source code for this app is available here: https://github.com/lurkhub/lurkhub-app
+The source code for this app is available [here](https://github.com/lurkhub/lurkhub-app).

-Feel free to contact me at [leslielurker@gmail.com](mailto:leslielurker@gmail.com) if you have any questions.
+Feel free to contact me at [leslielurker@gmail.com](mailto:leslielurker@gmail.com)

 # Bookmarks
 Each bookmark item has a title, url and tags.
 They can be deleted or archived: